A Complete Guide to Forcing Hyacinths Indoors

 However, there is an upside – winter flowers!
 Winter flowers are not only beautiful, but they can also help create a nice aroma in your home or office during this time of year.
 One of my winter favourites is hyacinths, which you can force indoors by either planting them in pots or growing them on water.

 But what is forcing?
-By providing plants with favourable conditions for development, forcing bulbs is tricking bulbs to bloom out of season.
-For hyacinths, it is getting them to bloom indoors in early winter instead of outdoors in mid spring.
+By providing plants with favourable conditions for development, forcing bulbs is tricking bulbs into blooming out of season.
+For hyacinths, it is getting them to bloom indoors in early winter instead of outdoors in mid-spring.

 Although it can sound daunting, forcing bulbs is actually really easy to do!
-Just follow the easy steps below and you can too can enjoy beautiful and wonderful smelling flowers throughout the winter season.
+Just follow the easy steps below and you can also enjoy beautiful and wonderful smelling flowers throughout the winter season.

 Selecting the Right Hyacinth Bulbs

 An important part of forcing is choosing the correct bulbs.
 When you are in the garden centre selecting your bulbs, you will see that there are 2 types of hyacinths: prepared and regular.
-Prepared hyacinths have had 2-4 weeks of pre-cooling at 9°C (48°F).
-These prepared bulbs are the one to look for when you are forcing hyacinths as it will reduce the time to enjoying sweet blooms.
+Prepared Hyacinth bulbs have been dug in early in mid-June and have had a specific temperature treatment to advance the flower formation in the bulb.
+The bulbs still require a cool and dark period for approximately 10-12 weeks at 9°C. After this time there should be a 2-3” sprout and can be moved into a room temperature area and blooms will appear in 2-3 weeks.
+Bulbs planted by September 30th will be in bloom by Christmas!
+These prepared bulbs are the ones to look for when you are forcing hyacinths as it will reduce the time to enjoy sweet blooms.

 Forcing Hyacinths in Pots